There’s a common denominator that all safe states have.

-The Commonwealth is actually the 5th safest when it comes to property crimes.
-You’d have to drive pretty far north to see a place where there are less robberies per year than here.
+The Commonwealth is actually the 4th safest when it comes to violent crimes.
+You’d have to drive pretty far north to see a place where there are less violent crimes per capita than here.

 Most Americans might think of Connecticut as a wealthy place, and for the most part, they’d be right.
 Does a relatively rich group of people commit less crime?
 Apparently so.